t3muj1n/installscripts/README.md

-is not recommended. using these as starter points though should work out relatively well. they are a starting point, not the end. eventually ill get around to completing them as i use them and worth through some of the problems.
+is not recommended. using these as starter points though should work out relatively well. they are a starting point, not the end. eventually ill get around to completing them as i use them and work through some of the problems.